 Animal studies undertaken at the University of Missouri showed that 100 percent of the test subjects receiving daily exercise did not exhibit signs of fatty liver disease.
 It also showed that within one week of ceasing daily exercising, the test subjects developed fatty liver disease.

-Nonalcoholic fatty liver disease is classified as the most common cause of chronic liver disease in the U.S.
+Nonalcoholic fatty liver disease is classified as the most common cause of chronic liver disease in the United States.

 While a fatty liver may not be dangerous at first it may lead to nonalcoholic steatohepatisis (NASH).
 Similar to alcoholic liver disease NASH can lead to permanent liver damage where the liver hardens and, over time, liver cells are replaced by scar tissue.
 This is commonly known as cirrhosis.
 Liver malfunction from NASH may lead to liver failure, liver cancer, and liver-related death.
 NASH is one of the leading causes of cirrhosis of the liver.

 Both of these types of NAFLD are becoming more common.
 Up to 20% of adults may have either fatty liver or NASH due to rising rates of obesity.
 More than 6 million children have one of these conditions (most common in Asian and Hispanic children).
 Recent evidence indicates that NAFLD increases the risk of heart disease in children who are overweight or obese.

 Fatty liver disease is often difficult to detect, especially in its early stages of development.
 As the disease advances. typically over a period of years perhaps decades ; the following symptoms may develop: